5 Things Dog Owners Are Doing Wrong On Walks

 I know it looks like some kind of crazy muzzle torture device, but I found that the head collar works well for my dogs in the respect that they don’t hurt themselves (dogs can choke themselves on a hardness) or me when temptation (aforementioned animals, humans, other dogs, etc) suddenly rears its ugly head.
 There are a million kinds of harnesses out there, but I have seen a dog wiggle their way out of one (dogs slipping out of a neck collar is a standard trick), but the head collar seems foolproof by design; nobody wants anything squeezing their face, so my dogs just acclimated to it and walked slower… But we do still walk the dogs on the harness sometimes…

-It’s a tough one and you’ll need to experiment.
-Some dogs can’t wear a head collars because their susceptible to… oh, maybe it’s nasal issues?
+It’s a tough one and you’ll need to experiment, like in case when looking for the best memory foam dog beds, etc. Some dogs can’t wear a head collars because their susceptible to… oh, maybe it’s nasal issues?
 I forget, but you should read the box and check with your vet before going the head collar route.
 Harnesses haven’t necessarily let me down, but I wouldn’t say they’re the greatest, either… again, it’s a tough one.
 Do a dress up montage at the dog store and talk to your vet – that’s probably the best way to figure this one out.

 Well, that’s the end of my dog walking rant.
 I hope this was helpful and keep in mind that I’m out there, watching and silently judging you.

 Posted on May 5, 2015, in Animal Photos & Videos, lists and tagged animal rights, dog collars, dog leashes, dog owners, dog walking, dogs, open letter, the simpsons.
 Bookmark the permalink.
 Leave a comment.